 NYSEG and RG&E Remind Customers to Stay Safe, Use Energy Wisely During Extreme Weather

-Rochester, NY – With yet another storm on the way late in the weekend and with temperatures expected to plummet to dangerous levels at times over the next week, NYSEG and RG&E, subsidiaries of Iberdrola USA, remind customers to stay safe and use
+– With frigid weather refusing to loosen its grip on the state, NYSEG and RG&E, subsidiaries of Iberdrola USA, remind customers to stay safe and use energy wisely.

-“While the extreme weather puts additional stress on our electricity and natural gas delivery systems in the form of increased customer demand, we fully expect to continue to provide the safe, reliable service our customers expect and deserve,” said Mark S. Lynch, president of NYSEG and RG&E. “We encourage our customers to put safety first and to keep an eye on the thermostat to help ensure wise energy use.”
+“Extreme weather puts additional stress on our electricity and natural gas delivery systems in the form of dramatically increased customer demand for energy, however we fully expect to continue to provide the safe, reliable service our customers expect and deserve,” said Mark S. Lynch, president and CEO of NYSEG and RG&E. “We encourage our customers to put safety first and to keep an eye on the thermostat to help ensure wise energy use.”

 NYSEG and RG&E offer the following tips.